Blue Mosque, Istanbul: Minarets

 The Blue Mosque is one of the five mosques in Turkey that has six minarets (one in the modern Sabancı Mosque in Adana, the Muğdat Mosque in Mersin, Çamlıca Mosque in Üsküdar and the Green mosque in Arnavutköy).

-According to folklore, an architect misheard the Sultan's request for "altın minareler" (gold minarets) as "altı minare" (six minarets), a feature then-unique to the mosque of the Ka'aba in Mecca.
-When criticized for his presumption, the Sultan then ordered a seventh minaret to be built at the Mecca mosque.
+According to folklore, an architect misheard the Sultan's request for "altın minareler" (gold minarets) as "altı minare" (six minarets), a feature supposedly then-unique to the mosque of the Ka'aba in Mecca.
+When criticized for his presumption, the legend says, the Sultan then ordered a seventh minaret to be built at the Mecca mosque.
+This story, although widely repeated, is apocryphal.

 Each of the six minaret towers is fluted and is topped by a slender, conical cap.
 The four minarets rising at the corners of the prayer hall each have three balconies (şerefe) while the other two at the outer corners of the courtyard have two balconies each.
 Each balcony is supported by muqarnas-carved corbeling.
 The minarets have been repaired many times in their history.
 Historically, the muezzin had to climb a narrow spiral staircase inside the minarets five times a day to announce the call to prayer.